HOW TO DECLUTTER YOUR BEDROOM AND WHY IT MATTERS

 When I have a house full of children, I retreat to my bedroom as it’s my own personal space.

 I don’t let my kids play in there, they’re not allowed to jump on my bed, or play ‘the floor is lava’ with my pillows!

-It’s not bare but it’s certainly not cluttered and everything I choose to keep around me, means something special to me or I think is beautiful to look at.
+It’s not bare but it’s certainly not cluttered and everything I choose to keep around me, means something special to me, serves a purpose or I think is beautiful to look at.

 The room has everything I need to keep me happy at night or when I’m needing some peace and calm during the day.